 If you are a beneficiary under the will and are unhappy with the Executor’s actions, you may be able to get the administration of the estate reviewed.
 QEL can provide legal advice and represent you throughout that process.

 The executor must administer the estate expeditiously and should report progress to beneficiaries regularly.
 Failure to do so can be a ground for removal of the executor from the position.

-Estate Executor Guide Part Series
+You have completed Part 3 of the Estate Executor Guide Four Part Series